 Hong Kong: Where the East meets the West.

-Under British rule Hong Kong saw much in the way of development and industrialization.
+Under British rule, Hong Kong saw much in the way of development and industrialization.
 Kowloon and the northern half of Hong Kong Island in particular became home to one of the largest metropolises in the Pacific.
-The area was ravaged by the Japanese during World War II, but following the war Hong Kong boomed once more.
-Around this time mainland China also began its evolution into a global superpower.
-The latter half of the century saw European colonies the world over achieve independence, and while the United Kingdom was at first loath to give up Hong Kong, China wished to regain the lands that the United Kingdom had taken from them.
-In 1984 the Chinese and British governments reached a compromise: with the expiration of the United Kingdom’s lease, all of Hong Kong would be returned to China.
-However Hong Kong would be allowed to keep its prior economic systems, rather than be governed under Chinese state socialism.
+The area was ravaged by the Japanese during World War II, but following the war, Hong Kong boomed once more.
+Around this time, mainland China also began its evolution into a global superpower.
+The latter half of the century saw European colonies all over the world achieve independence, and while the United Kingdom was at first unyielding and determined not to give up Hong Kong, China wished to regain the lands that the United Kingdom had taken from them.
+In 1984, the Chinese and British governments reached a compromise: with the expiration of the United Kingdom’s lease, all of Hong Kong would be returned to China.
+However, Hong Kong would be allowed to keep its prior economic systems rather than to be governed under Chinese state socialism.
 Today Hong Kong remains an economic powerhouse, one which attracts travelers and expats from all over the world.

 “I would say they don’t give us a second glance,” says Stewart.